 Executives may receive their fixed remuneration in the form of cash or other fringe benefits (for example motor vehicle benefits) where it does not create any additional costs to the Consolidated Entity and provides additional value to the executive.
-Fixed remuneration is reviewed annually by the Remuneration and Nomination Committee and where appropriate, external advice on policies and practices are obtained.
+Fixed remuneration is reviewed annually by the Remuneration and Nomination Committee and, where appropriate, external advice on policies and practices.
 As noted above, the Remuneration and Nomination Committee has access to external advice independent of management.

 The STI program is designed to align the targets of the business units with the performance hurdles of executives.
-STI payments are granted to executives based on specific annual targets and key performance indicators ('KPI's') being achieved.
-KPI's include profit contribution, customer satisfaction, leadership contribution and product management.
+STI payments are granted to executives based on specific annual targets and key performance indicators (KPI) being achieved.
+KPIs include share price performance, safe execution of the Company's projects, business development and organisational management.

-The LTI comprised of options and/or performance rights awarded to executives and conditional upon the recipient meeting service objectives.
+The LTI comprised of options and/or performance rights awarded to executives and vest conditional upon the recipient meeting service objectives and share price hurdles.